 Citation: NASW Standards for Social Work Practice with Service Members, Veterans, and Their Families.
 National Association of Social Work, 2012.

-This course has been reviewed on 1/2/18 by T DiDona, PhD and found to contain current information.
+Reviewed by TM DiDona, PhD 2018 and found to be current.
+For a full list of current references, please Click Here.
 Current references on the topic include:

 - Blow, A. J., Curtis, A. F., Wittenborn, A. K., & Gorman, L. (2015).
 Relationship problems and military related PTSD: The case for using emotionally focused therapy for couples.
 Contemporary Family Therapy, 37(3), 261-270.